Value of Land in La Salle County

 I got 327,000 hits in under a second when I Googled “Real Estate Appraisers LaSalle County, Texas”.

-Ownership of the surface would not, from my experience, effect the value of the mineral rights at all.
+Ownership of the surface would not, from my experience, affect the value of the mineral rights at all.
 The only thing EOG might insist upon is your giving up the right of ingress and egress so they can control the usage of the surface.

 Hope this helps -

-Charles Emery Tooke III
+Charles Emery Tooke III Certified Professional Landman Fort Worth, Texas

 Hi, Marc -

-I am not an Attorney and I am certain you could ask one or even just Google the phrase and find a more eloquent definition, but to my understanding it is the right to come and go from the property, or to "enter and take away".
+I am not an attorney, and I am certain you could ask one or even just Google the phrase and find a more eloquent definition, but to my understanding it is the right to come and go from the property, or to “enter and take away.”

 Most mineral reservations retain those rights, but in some instances the party acquiring the surface rights (in this case EOG) might not want another oil company building a pad site or roadway across their planned facility.